mosszhaodphil/doc_asl_stanford/asl_pre_processing.rst

 Our ASL data contains the label/control difference and proton density M0 images, sufficient for quantifying CBF in absolute units (ml/100g/min).
 Before we perform quantification, we need to pre-process the data to

-1 create a registration beteen the T1-weighted structural and ASL space
+1 create a registration between the T1-weighted structural and ASL space

 2 create an analysis mask in ASL space